 Book a reservation at the Silversmith Hotel if you’re visiting Illinois and putting the Art Institute on your “must-do” list.
 This hotel is only four minutes from the Art Institute of Chicago!
 Its chic designs, friendly staff, and cozy suites are also beloved.

-Keep in mind that this museum is fairly busy, with visitors coming from around the world to explore its exhibits and permanent collections.
-Book your reservation now, so you can be ready for a day of exploring in Chicago.
+Remember that this museum is fairly busy, with visitors coming from around the world to explore its exhibits and permanent collections.
+Book your reservation now so you can be ready to explore in Chicago.

-See Related: Fun & Best Things to Do in Rockford, Illinois
+See Related: Things to Do in Rockford, Illinois